Badrouu17/express-mysql-app-boilerplate/readme.md

 # EXPRESS APP BOILERPLATE

-This is an boilerplate project starter for express app using modern technologies: node.js,express, mongoDB, mongoose
+This is a boilerplate project starter for an express app using modern technologies: node.js, express, mongoDB, mongoose.